berangerthomas/SchoolOfStatistics/README.md

 ![Logo](./src/assets/logo.jpg)

-Welcome to the Interactive Classification Dashboards project!
+Welcome to the Interactive Classification Dashboards project !
 This repository contains a set of tools designed to help users understand the core concepts of binary classification in machine learning through hands-on, visual interaction.

 ## 🚀 About This Project